-7.2 Vehicle System Report / Snap-on Cloud
+7.2 Vehicle System Report

 After a code scan is completed the results of the scan are automatically configured into a Vehicle System Report that is uploaded and saved to your Snap-on Cloud account (if registered and connected).
 Report examples are shown in Figure 7-1.